-In Commerce the student may choose one of four specializations - Accounting, Economics, Industrial Relations, or Marketing - and may (and in the Accounting specialization must) relate the choice of Law electives to the Commerce specialization.
+In Commerce the student may choose one of five specializations - Accounting, Finance, Economics, Industrial Relations, or Marketing - and may (and in the Accounting and Finance specializations must) relate the choice of Law electives to the Commerce specialization.
 For students who later desire to qualify as accountants, completion of the combined Commerce (Accounting)/Law course carries substantial exemptions from professional examinations.
-Subject to approval, a fifth specialization, in Finance, may be introduced in 1986.